-Without full shoulder extension, as the athlete brings the bar down to the chest, the glenohumeral joint will run out of mobility.
-Then to touch the bar to the chest, the scapula will have to anteriorly tilt and move out of the ideal retracted and depressed position we would ideally want it locked in during the bench press.
+Without full shoulder extension, the glenohumeral joint will run out of mobility as the bar descends towards the chest.
+In order to touch the bar to the chest, the scapula will have to anteriorly tilt.
+This compensation moves us out of the ideal retracted and depressed position we want during the bench press.

-To test extension, I have the athlete lie on his or her stomach and I hold the shoulder blade into this retracted and depressed position.
-Then slowly raise his or her arm into straight extension and look to see if they reach about a 50 degree angle.
+To test extension, I have the athlete lie on his or her stomach.
+I then hold the shoulder blade into this retracted and depressed position.
+Next, slowly raise his or her arm into straight extension and look to see if they reach about a 50-degree angle.

-Although not as important, I also find shoulder internal rotation to often be limited and needing to be addressed.
+Although not as important, I also find shoulder internal rotation to often be limited and needing work.

 When shoulder extension is limited, one of my go-to drills is the Bear Roll which combines shoulder extension with scapular retraction and thoracic extension.